 Bell Aquaculture Named "Industry of the Year" by Jay County Chamber of Commerce at Annual Meeting & Awards Banquet

-)-- Bell Aquaculture, the nation's largest yellow perch (Perca flavescens) farm and pioneer in sustainable fish farming operations, was awarded "Industry of the Year" recognition by the Jay County Chamber of Commerce at its Annual Meeting & Awards Banquet held January 26.
-The announcement is made by Norman McCowan, president of Bell Aquaculture, who accepted the award on behalf of the Bell Aquaculture team from Jay County Development Corporation’s Executive Director Bill Bradley.
+Bell Aquaculture, the nation's largest yellow perch (Perca flavescens) farm and pioneer in sustainable fish farming operations, received "Industry of the Year" recognition at the Jay County Chamber of Commerce Annual Meeting & Awards Banquet held January 26.

 Mr. Bradley cited Bell as “an international pacesetter in the field of aquaculture,” noting that Bell’s “environmentally green industry” recently added a new product this year, organic fertilizer made from the fish processing operation.